sidwan02/CSCI-0320-integration-2-pathfinding/README.md

 3. Type mvn package
 4. Type ./run and hit enter
 5. And... that's it :)

-#### With GUI:
-1. Direct into the server directory (cd server) and run:

-    If you want to use python 2:

-    python cs032_maps_location_tracking 8080 1000000 (python cs032_maps_location_tracking 8080 1000000 -s if you want to use the small map)

-    If you want to use python 3:

-    python3 cs032_maps_location_tracking_py3 8080 1000000 (python cs032_maps_location_tracking_py3 8080 1000000 -s if you want to use the small map)
-2. In a new terminal, follow the instructions in the previous section titled Without GUI (in step 4 of Without GUI type ./run --gui instead)
-3. In a new terminal, direct into the maps directory (cd maps) of the project and type npm start

 ### Notes on JUnit Tests